-Each 3-Fellow nomination packet must include the following: 1) nomination form; 2) a list of the nominee's top ten most significant publications; 3) a comprehensive CV, which includes a complete list of publications; 4) letters from each of the three sponsors, with an accompanying 'Letter of Recommendation Addendum" attached.
+Each 3-Fellow nomination submission must include the following: 1) The completed submission form; 2) a list of the nominee's top ten most significant publications; 3) a comprehensive CV, which includes a complete list of publications; 4) letters from each of the three sponsors, with an accompanying 'Letter of Recommendation Addendum" attached.

 Please refer to the Current Nomination Cycle tab for more detailed instructions.